Online tool helps US beachgoers avoid dirty waters

 Evaluation criteria included monitoring frequency, indicators of beach water quality and whether the public was notified of contamination.
 Small children, senior citizens and people with weak immune systems are most at risk from exposure.

-NRDC has urged the federal Environmental Protection Agency EPA.L to modernize and raise water-quality standards, last set in 1986.
+NRDC has urged the federal Environmental Protection Agency (EPA) to modernize and raise water-quality standards, last set in 1986.
 The EPA is currently reviewing them.

 “We know that much of this filth is preventable and we can turn the tide against water pollution,” said NRDC attorney Jon Devine.